Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   with encrypted blobs.
 - Whole file MD5 checks are skipped if a message authentication code is found to validate the integrity of the encrypted data.
-- Uploading the same file as an encrypted blob with a different encryption mode will not occur if the file content MD5 is the same.
-Additionally, if one wishes to apply encryption to a blob already uploaded to Storage that has not changed, the upload will not occur since the underlying Content MD5 has not changed; this behavior can be overriden by including the option ``--no-skiponmatch``.
+- Attempting to upload the same file as an encrypted blob with a different RSA key or under a different encryption mode will not occur if the file content MD5 is the same.
+This behavior can be overridden by including the option ``--no-skiponmatch``.
+- If one wishes to apply encryption to a blob already uploaded to Storage that has not changed, the upload will not occur since the underlying file content MD5 has not changed; this behavior can be overriden by including the option ``--no-skiponmatch``.
 - Encryption is only applied to block blobs.
 Encrypted page blobs appear to be of minimal value stored in Azure.
 Thus, if uploading encrypted VHDs for